Andrew McCutchen Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in MLB.

-- The Padres have a 3.84 team ERA that ranks seventh across all MLB pitching staffs.
+- The Padres have the fourth-ranked team ERA among all MLB pitching staffs (3.82).

 © 2023 Data Skrive.
 All rights reserved.